ldn-softdev/jtc/User Guide.md

 ```
 \- each occurrence of `-x` will be reconciled with all subsequent `-y` (until next `-x` is faced).
 Options `-x`, `-y` is merely
 a syntactical sugar and do not apply any walk-path parsing or validation, instead they just reconcile into respective `-w` options
-creations (internally), then the latter get processed.
+created internally, then the latter get processed.
 Thus, it's even possible to write it with what it seems a broken syntax at first:
 ```bash
 bash $ <ab.json jtc -x'[Directory][:' -y']<name>l:' -y']<number>l:' -jlnn
 ...